gaxmann/suhr/README.md

 Contribute translations into new languages or improve existing ones (German is the original).

 ### 3. Resources
-Create new images or assets (if original or properly licensed).
+Create new images of celestial bodie or assets (if original or properly licensed).

 ---